PhysicalIntelligence-Lab/physicalintelligence-lab.github.io/content/authors/feiyang_wu/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Undergraduate Students
+  - Alumni
 ---

-My name is Feiyang Wu, a senior student majoring in Computer Engineering of ZJU-UIUC institude of Zhejiang University.
-I am currently collabraing with Physical Intelligence Lab.
-I am expected to graduate in year 2025.
+My name is Feiyang Wu, a Computational Science and Engineering(CSE) Master student at Harvard University.
+I obtained my bachelor's degree from both Zhejiang University-Univeristy and University of Illinois Urbana-Champaign in 2025 and collaborated with Phisical Intelligence Lab during my undergraduate study.

+Currently I am seeking job and research opportunities in the United States.
+I am particularly interested in the fields of manipulation and VLA for action generation.

 [{{< icon name="link" >}}](https://raventhatfly.github.io/)